 THE IDIOT’S TALE is an 85,000-word family saga that combines the immigrant family dynamics of Diana Abu-Jaber’s Arabian Jazz with the playful twist on Old Country lore that was so appealing in Helene Wecker’s The Golem and the Jinni.

-Born with blue skin, Elspeth Najjar is an outcast Palestinian Christian girl.
+Born with blue skin, Elspeth Rummani is an outcast Palestinian Christian girl.
 In Arab folklore, blue is the color of magic, djinns, and protection against evil.
-In the upscale Sacramento suburbs, it is just a medical condition, and offers scant protection against a mother whose postpartum depression escalates into a mental breakdown.
+In the upscale San Jose suburbs, it is just a medical condition, and it offers scant protection against a mother whose postpartum depression escalates into a mental breakdown.

 Elspeth’s young father, Justin, sees that he can’t care for his newborn daughter and his unstable wife.
 So he enlists help from three sides of his life that should have remained apart: his stepfather, his crazy aunt, and his sister Tashi.